Trail Manager: City of Grass Valley | Contact Public Works (530) 274-4350

 Altitude Change: 180 feet

 Rules: Dogs on leash.
 No motorized vehicles.
 Stay on trails.

 - North Star Mining Museum: Look for the Wolf Creek Trail sign at the corner of Freeman Lane and Allison Ranch Road.
 (N39.208862 W121.069750)

 - Freeman Lane – Grass Valley Animal Control: Along Freeman Lane, park in designated parking spots in front of the Wastewater Treatment Plant and Animal Control facilities.

 - Freeman Lane – Between Tripps Auto Body and Jamba Juice: Parking is also available at the top of the switchbacks at the sinkhole.

 - River Otter Road: On Freeman Lane, pass through the 4-Way Stop by Wolf Creek Lodge Cohousing and continue down the hill to River Otter Road and take a right.
 Look for the yellow trailhead poles and a paved trail.

-Trail Facts: Originally named Wolf Creek Trail, the City of Grass Valley officially opened Wolf Creek Trail in 2018.
+Trail Facts: Originally named Wolf Creek Trail, the City of Grass Valley officially opened the trail in 2018.
 The trail passes by the North Star Mining Museum and Glenn Jones Park.
-As the name implies, Wolf Creek runs parallel to the trail and crosses Little Wolf Creek.
+Wolf Creek runs parallel to the trail and crosses Little Wolf Creek.
 BYLT was contracted by the City to create natural earth trails that branch off from the main paved trail, providing a more natural experience closer to the water.
-These trails will be expanded and signed by BYLT in 2020 -2021 when the greater trail system was re-dedicated as Daspah Seyo Trail (Nisenan place name referencing the waterways in the Grass Valley area).
+These trails were expanded and signage was installed by BYLT in 2020 -2021 when the greater trail system was re-dedicated as Daspah Seyo Trail (Nisenan place name referencing the waterways in the Grass Valley area).